MicrosoftDX/kurvejs/README.md

 At minimum you need the KurveGraph.<nolink>js and Promises.<nolink>js, and optionally KurveIdentity.<nolink>js + login.html.
 You may use the TypeScript libraries and reuse some of the sample app code (index.html and app.<nolink>js) for reference.

 # Release Notes

+## 0.3.0:
+ * Better type support for all returned types in callbacks
+ * Standardized return entities and collections into .data for all related properties returned from the graph so we differentiate the model data from action methods more easily

 ## 0.2.0:
  * Minification and unification of the library into a single file